 6. Stress During Pregnancy

 Pregnancy makes your body undergo a lot of changes.
-It makes your body lose nutrients, and the breastfeeding further drains your body too.
+It makes your body lose nutrients, and breastfeeding further drains your body too.
 It is very important for the body to recover and recoup in case you are planning to have another baby, which means the body needs to prepare itself fully before it is ready for another delivery.
 If you conceive too soon after your previous delivery, your body may not be ready to support a baby.
-This is also because the reproductive system may not be ready to support the new baby and thus may result in preterm labour.
-If you are considering getting pregnant again, it is advised to at least wait for a year and a half (18months) before you try and get pregnant again.
+This is also because the reproductive system may not be ready to support the new baby and, thus, may result in preterm labour.
+If you are considering getting pregnant again, it is advised to at least wait for a year and a half (18 months) before you try and get pregnant again.

 8. Drinking Alcohol and Smoking

-When you become pregnant, you are expected to make various lifestyle changes to support a healthy pregnancy and excluding alcohol and smoking from your lifestyle is one such change that you will be required to make.
-Consumption of alcohol and smoking causes premature birth, and it may also lead to various other complications in your pregnancy or in your babies such as low birth in babies, placental complications and even death of the baby in some cases.
+When you become pregnant, you are expected to make various lifestyle changes to support a healthy pregnancy, and excluding alcohol and smoking from your lifestyle is one such change that you will be required to make.
+Consumption of alcohol and smoking causes premature birth, and it may also lead to various other complications in your pregnancy or baby, such as low birth in babies, placental complications and even death of the baby in some cases.
 Not only active smoking but passive smoking is also dangerous during pregnancy.

 Here are some of the causes that may increase your chances of preterm labour.
-Preterm labour or delivery may happen due to many reasons where sometimes it may happen due to no obvious or evident reasons, at other times medical reasons may become the cause of going into early labour.
-Whatever be the cause, going into preterm labour may cause complications sometimes.
+Preterm labour or delivery may happen due to many reasons.
+Whatever be the cause, going into preterm labour may cause complications at times.
 If you are pregnant and are at risk of going into preterm labour, talk to your doctor about your risks.
 Your doctor may also keep monitoring your health closely.
-With proper medical care and assistance, most preterm complications may be taken care of.
+With proper medical care and assistance, most preterm complications can be taken care of.